 The Asplunds moved to Georgia in 2006 for Lynda’s health.
 Although she was not in good health, she sought training in Grant Writing and became very adept at identifying relatively unknown scholarship opportunities for students, especially for young African American women.
 It was her joy to see some of those students excel in college and go on to important careers.
 The Lynda Kay Sutton Asplund Memorial Scholarship is a reflection of Lynda’s heart and passion and an extension of her legacy in higher education.

-African American applicants enrolling in the full-time on-campus program
+First year female African-American applicants enrolling in the full-time on-campus program

-Priority will be given to Portland-metro area students, but all eligible students are welcome to apply.
+Priority will be given to Portland metro area students, but all eligible students are welcome to apply.

-Must submit an application and essay using this form.
+Must submit an application and essay.

 Grant amount: $1,000 (one time)